Web-dev2022/rsschool-cv/cv.md

 **AGE**  *49*<br>
 **GENDER**  *Mail*<br>

-**About me**
+## About me

-Engaged in Web development.
+*Engaged in Web development.
 I specialize in layout and further integration with CMS Wordpress.
 In total, he developed about 20 projects.
 I have experience with backend - Laravel (2 projects).
-I want to eventually get into serious full-stack development React + Laravel.
+I want to eventually get into serious full-stack development (React + Laravel).
 For this, I need good knowledge of JS, which the school gives.
-Before that, I used only JQuery, it was enough.
-My dream is to work in EPAM.
+Before that, I used only JQuery, it was enough. **My dream is to work in EPAM.***

 ## Work experience